 - Respiratory health issues

 Medical detox is suggested for anyone attempting to get clean from opiates.
 Withdrawal symptoms are more severe with opiates than any other class of drugs, so the chance of relapse after detox is high.
 Additionally, symptoms of withdrawal can be helped with certain medications administered at medical detox centers.
-The Florida House Experience has a state of the art detox facility that specializes in guided medical detox for any of our opiate addicted patients.
+FHE Health has a state of the art detox facility that specializes in guided medical detox for any of our opiate addicted patients.
 You must prepare for a long journey of detox and withdrawal to get clean from opiates in your body.
 You can expect symptoms of withdrawal from opiates to include:

 - Muscle aches and pains